 - Failure to complete a proper patient examination

-GP negligence can have serious consequences for patients including a condition becoming worse, unnecessary pain, emotional distress, financial loss and potentially even death.
-If you have experienced any signs of GP negligence, you are able to report this and make a complaint in order to protect yourself and also ensure that this type of GP negligence will not occur again.
+GP negligence can have serious consequences for patients, including a condition becoming worse, unnecessary pain, emotional distress, financial loss and potentially even death.
+If you have experienced any signs of GP negligence, you can report this and make a complaint to protect yourself and also ensure that this type of GP negligence will not occur again.

-A question that is often asked is ‘how do I complain about my GP surgery?’.
 While the process may seem daunting, it’s important to know that you have the right to complain about your GP practice if you believe the care that you received was inadequate.
+You can make a formal complaint using the NHS complaints procedure:

 In the first instance, the NHS recommends giving feedback to help improve the quality of care.
 By giving feedback directly to your GP, you may be able to resolve the issue quickly without having to make a formal complaint.